objectiv/objectiv.io/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

-## Build the website
+## Build the website & docs

-The website (and docs) use dotenv files (.env*) for environment specific configuration.
+The website and docs use dotenv files (.env*) for environment specific configuration.
 During the build process this config becomes part of the build artefact.
 Currently valid environments are: `development`, `staging`, `production` and `docker`.
 To specify which environment to build for, simply set `OBJECTIV_ENVIRONMENT`, for example: